The Naval Academy hosts a number of activities that involve STEM. They include:

 Camps are held each June and are one week in duration.
 Three camp sessions are scheduled with 200-250 students per session.
 This is an overnight camp, with students staying in Bancroft Hall.

-The 2013 Camp Theme was "Extreme Technology: Annapolis Edition".
+The 2014 Camp Theme was "Land, Air and Sea: Exploring Navy Technology on All Fronts".
 Campers from diverse backgrounds and from around the country participated in a wide range of activities, including: optimizing hull design, building circuits, visiting the biometrics lab, cryptography, 3D simulation, storm chasing, the physics of light, robotics, and much more.

 Of our Summer STEM Camp alumni polled in 2013,